ptrang127/csci4448-project/README.md

 # Breaking Bread
-A one-stop shop for all your baking needs
+A one-stop shop for all your baking needs.

 ### Members
 Friedrich Amouzou